Energy is the key thing we all need to consistently do our best work — it’s the basis for getting things done.

 Sleep repair and restore the brain.
 Improving your sleep habits could be an important way to improve brain health.
 7–8 hours/night of good sleep is essential for stimulating new connections and brain growth.

-6. Relax on purpose — give yourself a break, often
+Energetic people relax on purpose —they give themselves a break, often

 It might seem counterproductive to talk about relaxing on a post about increasing energy.
 It’s isn’t.
 Period.
 You simply cannot increase your energy without making time for it.